 The History curriculum at LMU emphasizes the potential for human action, showing how an individual’s ideas and decisions can change the world even as historians examine the broader social, political, and cultural contexts that make individual choices possible and influential.
-Historical perspective provides insight into the sequence of events, into the interconnections among peoples and societies, and into the dynamism of structures and beliefs that can otherwise appear natural, fixed, or predetermined.
-History majors learn to examine evidence, select relevant materials, search for causes and effects, and formulate conclusions.
-Our students acquire extremely adaptable skills, graduating with the abilities to reason, learn, and communicate that are so highly valued in the modern economy.
+Historical perspective provides insight into the sequence of events, the interconnections among peoples and societies, and the dynamism of structures and beliefs that can otherwise appear natural, fixed, or predetermined.
+As History majors, you learn to examine evidence, select relevant materials, search for causes and effects, and formulate conclusions.
+You acquire extremely adaptable skills, graduating with the abilities to reason, learn, and communicate that are so highly valued in the modern economy.

 What Do History Majors Do?

-History students at LMU engage with the past in many different ways: through public history projects, exhibitions, website design, research programs and presentations, academic events, study abroad, and international immersion courses.
-They develop critical thinking and an understanding of events, processes, and patterns in the human experience.
-History students gain perspective, understanding how their lives relate to a larger historical process as they study historical methods, sources, and competing interpretations.
-History students learn the research and analytical skills used in interpreting the past, such as criticism of sources, the definition of historical questions, comparative analysis, and the diverse perspectives of participants in history.
-Students craft arguments about historical change, and analyze the factors that cause such change on local, national, and global scales.
-History majors learn to appreciate historiography, the changing nature of historical explanation itself.
+As History students at LMU, you engage with the past in many different ways.
+You can study a broad range of times and places through the Generalist Track, or you can focus in on a specific theme by choosing one of the five concentrations in our Specialist Track: Public and Applied History; Law, Politics, and Society; Global Economies, Encounters, and Exchange; Race, Gender, and Culture; and Environment, Science, and Technology.
+You can also engage the past public history projects, exhibitions, website design, research programs and presentations, academic events, study abroad, and international immersion courses.
+You will develop critical thinking skills and an understanding of events, processes, and patterns in the human experience.
+As History students, you gain perspective, understanding how your lives relate to a larger historical process as you study historical methods, sources, and competing interpretations.
+As History students, you learn the research and analytical skills used in interpreting the past, such as criticism of sources, the definition of historical questions, comparative analysis, and the diverse perspectives of participants in history.
+You craft arguments about historical change, and analyze the factors that cause such change on local, national, and global scales.
+As History majors, you learn to appreciate historiography, the changing nature of historical explanation itself.

-LMU's location in historically rich Los Angeles offers a further advantage through research opportunities in local archives, film collections, and presidential libraries, and the History Department’s faculty connect students with national and international resources and connections.
-Prepared with knowledge and eloquence, History graduates are particularly well suited to go into media, education, law, research, and related fields, but they can move into any career.
+LMU's location in historically rich Los Angeles offers a further advantage through research opportunities in local archives, film collections, and presidential libraries, while the History Department’s faculty connect students with national and international resources and connections.
+Prepared with knowledge and eloquence, you will graduate particularly well suited to go into media, education, law, research, and related fields, but you can move into any career.

 Is This Major Right For You?